Search

 What To Expect

 Currency: The official currency of Northern Ireland is Pound Sterling (GBP).
 1 USD is equivalent to 0.81 GBP.
 1 € is equivalent to 0.86 GBP.
+Republic of Ireland use the Euro!
 Check the latest rates here

 Credit Cards & ATMs: Credit and debit cards are widely accepted, so there is no need to carry large amounts of cash on you.
 ATMs are available in all towns and cities.
 A lot of places will also accept contactless payments like Apple Pay or Google pay.

-Plugs: The plugs in England are type G. The standard voltage is 230 V, and the standard frequency is 50Hz.
+Plugs: The plugs in both Northern Ireland and Ireland are type G. The standard voltage is 230 V, and the standard frequency is 50Hz.
 I recommend buying a universal adapter

-Top 5 Things to See and Do in Northern Ireland
+Top 5 Things to See and Do in Ireland as a whole

 1. Marvel at the Giant's Causeway